ashbhat/Internship-Tips/README.md

 "Hey X!

-Love what you're doing with <company name>.
-I find <what they do> fascinating and you guys seem to have an interesting approach.
+Love what you're doing with (company name).
+I find (what they do) fascinating and you guys seem to have an interesting approach.

+if(relevant_project):
-<relevant line> <example> I worked on <project> doing <project description + link>, and would love to grab coffee sometime! </example> </relevant line>
+I worked on (relevant_project) doing (relevant_project.description + link), and would love to grab coffee sometime!

-or
+else:

-I'm currently at <school>Berkeley</school> studying CS, and would love to grab coffee sometime!
+I'm currently at (Berkeley) studying CS, and would love to grab coffee sometime!

 Best,
 Y"